evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 ### 5.2 Rendering Paths
 Generations **5 and beyond** use native rendering by default.

 Generations 1-4  render via the UNAT default render pathway, which requires UNAT-specific wallet support to display on-chain artwork.
 Gen 1–4 Natcats can optionally be **reinscribed** to enable native rendering, which renders natively in Ordinals explorers.

-Native Render Reinscription instructions can be found at [COMING SOON].
+Instructions can be found at [COMING SOON].

 <!-- See [How to Enable Native Render Reinscription](https://github.com/evonbit/bitcoin-native-systems/blob/main/Natcats/04-how-to-enable-native-render-reinscription.md) for detailed native render reinscription instructions.   --->